bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 ### Linked List

 Also stores things in order.
 Faster insertions and deletions than
-arrays, but slower lookups (you have to “walk down” the whole list).
+arrays, but slower lookups (you have to “walk down " the whole list).

 !

 ### Queue

 Like the line outside a busy restaurant.
-“First come, first served.”
+“First come, first served. "

 ### Stack